UppsalaNLP/Swedish-Causality-Datasets/README.md

 The curated ranking data set compares two target sentences on a 6 point scale as to whether they express a causal relation that matches the given prompt.

-All text is taken from Swedish Government Official Reports, specifically, the sentences were extracted from the [SOU-corpus](https://github.com/UppsalaNLP/SOU-corpus), More detailed descriptions of how the data sets where created can be found in TBD.
+All text is taken from Swedish Government Official Reports, specifically, the sentences were extracted from the [SOU-corpus](https://github.com/UppsalaNLP/SOU-corpus).
+More detailed descriptions of how the data sets where created can be found in:

+> Luise Dürlich, Sebastian Reimann, Gustav Finnveden, Joakim Nivre and Sara Stymne.
+Cause and Effect in Governmental Reports: Two Data Sets for Causality Detection in Swedish.
+In Proceedings of the First Workshop on Natural Language Processing for Political Sciences.
+June 24, 2022.
+Marseilles, France.

 A description of the format and annotation scheme of each set is given in the respective directories.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]